How to Install Fedora 38 with Snapshot and Rollback Support

-1. Created new subvolumes on the system root to keep some directories out of root file system snapshots.
+2. After the installation is complete, create additional subvolumes on the system root.
+These additional subvolumes will be created to keep certain directories out of the rollback regime.
 Some of these directories contain temporary files and caches, others contain data that you do not want to lose if you roll back the system root, and some should be in Read-Write mode when booting into a Read-only snapshot.

 So let’s get started.